 Palm Beach Currumbin State High School is the workplace for more than 200 staff and 2600 students; as a result, we believe that the behaviours modelled in the workplace should reflect common practices in greater society, including expectations and conduct relating to the use of devices.
-Devices remain the responsibility of individuals at all times.
-Students are encouraged to keep devices in a secure place when not in use, such as a school bag.
+Devices remain the responsibility of individuals at all times, the exception being when a student is required to hand their device into the office in accordance with the Temporary removal of student property by school staff procedure.
+Students are encouraged to keep devices in a secure place, such as a school bag, on their person or simply left at home.
+Students will be permitted to use their mobile devices as a form of payment at the school canteen, under the strict condition that they immediately switch the device off and place it away upon leaving the canteen.
 Students are permitted to bring mobile phones and personal electronic devices such as laptops to school under the conditions outlined below: